aletheia-foundation/aletheia-admin/CONTRIBUTING.md

 * **Check** the [outstanding issues](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Aaletheia-foundation+) Aletheia has currently.
 Someone may be planning to work on something similar.
 * **Read** the latest version of the [whitepaper](https://github.com/aletheia-foundation/whitepaper) first.
 This will align you with the project vision.
-* **Email** contact@aletheia-foundation.io to dicuss your enhancement before you start.
+* **Email** contact@aletheia-foundation.io to discuss your enhancement before you start.
 Aletheia has been designed to overcome problems in very particular ways, and we need to ensure the the enhancement meshes with the rest of Aletheia and isn't something already being worked on.
 We don't want your time and effort to go to waste.
 Down the track it is envisaged that the go/no go call for an enhancement will be made by the community in keeping with Aletheia's principles of decentralisation.

 ### Suggesting an enhancement